Skip to content

 How to Make Green Beans Almondine

-Add the green beans to a large pot of boiling salted water and cook for 3 minutes.
+Cook the green beans: I add the green beans to a large pot of boiling salted water and cook them for 3 minutes.

 boiling green beans

-Remove the beans and shake them in an ice bath for 1 to 2 minutes or until cooled.
+Cool: I remove the beans and shake them in an ice bath for 1 to 2 minutes or until they are cooled.

 shocking green beans